-The draft Victorian Soil Health Strategy prepared by the Department of Sustainability and Environment (February 2012) and the Australian Government's Caring for our Country Business Plan set out clear policy in relation to managing land and soil.
-Along with the Victorian Dryland Salinity Statement 2012, Basin Salinity Management Strategy and the North Central Dryland Management Plan provide context to base the future management of land and soil within the North Central CMA region.
+The Victorian Soil Health Strategy prepared in February 2012 by the Department of Sustainability and Environment (now DEPI) and the Australian Government's Caring for our Country Business Plan sets clear policy in relation to managing land and soil.
+Along with the Victorian Dryland Salinity Statement 2012, Basin Salinity Management Strategy and the North Central Dryland Management Plan provide context to base the future management of land and soil within the North Central region.